projectara/greybus-spec/source/device_class/camera.rst

     Send image metadata to the AP.

-All the above Operations shall be initiated by the AP Module, except for the Greybus Camera Device Class Metadata Operation, which is, instead, initiated by the Camera Module.
+All the above Operations shall be initiated by the AP Module, except for the :ref:`Greybus Camera Management Metadata Operation <camera-metadata-operation>` which is, instead, initiated by the Camera Module.

 Greybus Camera Management Message Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^